-Interfund receivable and payable balances for the District represent primarily the payment of financing sources and uses that will be reimbursed subsequent to year end.
+Typically, interfund receivable and payable balances for the District represent primarily the payment of financing sources and uses that will be reimbursed subsequent to year end.
 Interfund transfer balances represent the funding of capital expenditures through general fund appropriations and residual capital project balances used to service the debt.
+In 2020, there were no interfund transactions.